Migrant and Seasonal Farmworkers

-he U.S. Department of Labor directs programs to provide job training and employment assistance to migrant and seasonal farmworkers.
+The U.S. Department of Labor works with state entities like DWS to provide job training programs and employment assistance to migrant and seasonal farmworkers.
 The goal is to help workers and their families acquire new job skills in occupations that offer higher wages and a more stable employment outlook.

-What makes someone a Migrant or Seasonal Farmworker?
+What makes someone a Migrant Farmworker or a Seasonal Farmworker?

 - Low income

 - Education and training programs, GED attainment

 - Skills assessments

 - Job openings and places hiring near you